arasul42/turtlebot3_brownhall/README.md

 This is a ROS package for navigation and simulation with Turtlebot3

+This package should not be used because the name is already being used by ROS!

+This work has been moved to https://github.com/thillrobot/turtlebot3_control

 ROS - The Turtlebot Simulator
 ME 4140 - Introduction to Robotics - Fall 2019
 1. Update your linux system before you get started.